 - Optimize website: There is no better time than now to dig into your website and optimize it.
-Focus on just a handful of keywords for each page, take an interest in long tail keywords and think long term/sustainable.
+Focus on just a handful of keywords for each page, take an interest in long-tail keywords and think long term/sustainable.

 - Take out Google/Facebook ads: As previously mentioned, the price of Google and Facebook ads has dropped quite significantly.
 If you have the budget to do so, there is no better time than now.
 But remember, positive ads which aren’t looking for a sale!

 - Be active on social media: Post content continually, interact with customers and have a bit of fun with it!
 More people than ever are sat with their computer or mobile device, so take advantage.
 You can also study how social media affects SEO and ensure you are properly utilizing your social media pages.